sapcc/concourse-swift-resource/README.md

-# Swift Resource
+# Concourse resource for OpenStack Swift

-Versions objects in an Swift container, by pattern-matching filenames to identify version numbers.
+Versions objects in a Swift container, by pattern-matching filenames to identify version numbers.

-This resource is inspired by the the [official S3 resource](https://gthub.com/concourse/s3-resource)
+This resource is inspired by the [official S3 resource](https://gthub.com/concourse/s3-resource)

 ## Source Configuration